Former British Prime Minister Johnson’s Controversial Hair Dryer Theory to Fight COVID-19 Sparks Debate

 2023-11-01 22:05:04

 (AFP, London, 1st) Former British Prime Minister Johnson made controversial remarks from time to time during his tenure.
-According to his former aides, Johnson asked the British government’s chief scientific adviser early in the COVID-19 outbreak whether there was a “special hair dryer” that could be used to blow into the nostrils to kill the virus.
+According to his former aides, Johnson asked the British government’s chief scientific adviser early in the COVID-19 outbreak whether there was a “special hair dryer” that might be used to blow into the nostrils to kill the virus.

-Agence France-Presse reports that in March 2020, when the COVID-19 (coronavirus disease 2019) epidemic began to spread around the world, Johnson & Johnson shared with officials information about a man who YouTube video of using a hair dryer on your nose to “kill Covid”.
+Agence France-Presse reports that in March 2020, when the COVID-19 (coronavirus disease 2019) epidemic began to spread around the world, Johnson & Johnson shared with officials information regarding a man who YouTube video of using a hair dryer on your nose to “kill Covid”.

 It is reported that when the situation was at its worst, Johnson & Johnson asked UK Chief Medical Officer Chris Whitty and Chief Scientific Officer Patrick Vallance what they thought of the video, which was later removed from YouTube.